Which is the best Disney Cruise Ship for Toddlers? Is it even a good idea to take a toddler on a Disney Cruise?

 The Disney Magic sails from Miami on Bahamian and Caribbean cruises.
 She also sails over the Transatlantic each year to reposition for a variety of cruises from Europe.

-If you are on the West Coast you may want to try one of the Disney Wonder San Diego cruises as these offer sailings ranging from two nights up to 7 nights.
+If you are on the West Coast you may want to try one of the Disney Wonder San Diego cruises as these offer sailings ranging from three nights up to 7 nights.

 - Bottle Warmers